ilangorajagopal/til/rust/3-naive-guessing-game.md

 ```

 I don't understand this part very clearly.
 We're "using" `Rng` from `rand` (I think) but using it in the program is different `rand::thread_rng().gen_range(1..101);`.
 I understand the `thread_rng().gen_range(1..101)` but it's part of `rand` and not `Rng`.
-I'm coming at this from a Javascript developer so I'm very wrong in how I reason about this.
+I'm coming at this from a Javascript developer, so I'm very wrong in how I reason about this.
 Something to read about in detail.